ruiyangqin2016/ruiyangqin2016.github.io/_pages/about.md

 ======
 My name is Ruiyang Qin.
 Currently, I am a Ph.D. candidate (Aug.
 2022 - May 2025) in the Department of Computer Science and Engineering at [University of Notre Dame](https://cse.nd.edu/), fortunately advised by Professor [Yiyu Shi](https://www3.nd.edu/~scl/index.html#director).
 I obtained my B.S. and M.S. degrees in Computer Science from [Georgia Institute of Technology](https://www.cc.gatech.edu/) in 2020 and 2021.
 My research interests include **Edge AI** and **Emerging Technologies**.
 For my detailed research objectives, please [check my cv here](https://ruiyangqin2016.github.io/Resume.pdf).

+**I will join ECE Department of Villanova University as an Assistant Professor in Fall 2025.
+I am looking for self-motivated Ph.D. students starting from Fall 2025 and Spring 2026.
+Preferred background in EE, ECE, and CS.
+My research interests include on-device AI, emerging semiconductor devices for LLM/DL acceleration, hardware/software co-design, and other areas related to hardware and machine learning systems.
+If you are interested in working with me, please directly send me an email with your CV.
+My email address is rqin@nd.edu**

 News
 ======